armandsLa/ios-unity5-objc/README.md

 #endif
 ```
 And paste it into `UnityAppController.h`

+Even though we added a run script for Unity `Data` folder to be copied, Vuforia requires `QCAR` folder to be added to our project.

+Go to your Unity build folder and locate `QCAR` folder under `Data/Raw`
+Drag this folder into our project, uncheck `Copy items if needed` and select `Create folder references `

+This is it.
+Vuforia should now work as intended.

 #### Go bananas, you did it!
 Add the unity view wherever you want!